palewire/first-news-app/docs/index.rst

 with many helpful tools for reviewing code and managing projects.
 It also has some `extra tricks <http://pages.github.com/>`_ that make it easy to publish web pages, which we will use later.

-GitHub offers helpful guides for installing Git for `Windows <https://help.github.com/articles/set-up-git#platform-windows>`_, `Macs <https://help.github.com/articles/set-up-git#platform-mac>`_ and `Linux <https://help.github.com/articles/set-up-git#platform-linux>`_.
-You can verify it's installed from your command line.
+GitHub offers helpful guides for installing Git in `Windows <https://help.github.com/articles/set-up-git#platform-windows>`_, `Macs <https://help.github.com/articles/set-up-git#platform-mac>`_ and `Linux <https://help.github.com/articles/set-up-git#platform-linux>`_.
+You can verify it's installed from your command line like so:

 .. code-block:: bash